 Antwerp, Belgium.
 Born to Hans and Veerle on a cold winter’s night.

 Youthful impulsivity makes me leave school.
 I want to learn a trade.

 I sign-up to a form of part-time study (now known as ‘DBSO’) and start an open internship at Agfa Gevaert.
 By what I still perceive as chance, I’m assigned a role as documentalist with some of my duties involving designing books and manuals and publishing to the Internet.

 The summer of ’97 brings me to South Africa where I’m destined to follow in my father’s footsteps as proprietor of two industrial air cooling companies.
 Needing to learn the trade, I work away the days in the mines and breweries of Southern Africa.
 Being a geek at heart though, I remain drawn to numbers, shapes and figures.
 Soon enough I convince my dad my passion lies elsewhere by converting his complex and manual calculations to Excel and offering them as tools online.
 Shortly after, I am to go study advertising.

 My very first real branding assignment.
 I convince the owner of R & B Paving, a local masonry, to go half-price on our new driveway in return for a new logo, brochure and website.
 Armed with a copy of Macromedia Freehand and WS_FTP, I go to work.

-My stay in South Africa comes to an abrupt end and I’m forced to leave the country and return to Belgium.
+My stay in South Africa comes to an abrupt end and I’m forced to leave the country (and with it, my trusty Austin and Morris) and return to Belgium.

 Accepting this new course, I start employment at Kleur & Beeld, a midsized design agency in Bergen op Zoom, The Netherlands.
 The company is at the forefront of web-to-print technology and it’s an inspiring time and environment.
 I learn a lot, including how to program software.